nhsbsa/nhsbsa-digital-playbook/src/research/assessments.md

 ### Standard 2 – Solve a whole problem for users

 This Standard relates to how well the service supports users to complete a task from start to finish and find the information they need to do this.
-UR is important here as a team cannot be confident that they’re solving a problem without thoroughly understanding it.
+UR is important here as a team cannot be confident that they're solving a problem without thoroughly understanding it.

 UR input for Standard 2 includes:

-- users’ needs, motivations, and goals
+- users' needs, motivations, and goals
 - tasks and pain points
 - how research informed the service direction